 Sip: Good ol’ Southern fare is hard to come by in the Rockies, but The Lost Cajun on Main Street is surprisingly the most happening restaurant in town.
 Swap stories from the tubing hill over freshly fried and powdered beignets paired with warm cafe au laits.
 If you don’t have the acquired taste for chicory coffee, try Louisiana’s Abita beers instead.

 Stay: In Frisco, condominiums are the way to go.
 Rental companies will help you with reservations (there are plenty to choose from), but Mt.
 Victoria Lodge’s condos have all the amenities of home and are just one block off Main Street.
-Nearby Kroger and Whole Foods grocery stores help keep the kitchen cabinets stocked for family meals.
+Nearby Safeway and Whole Foods grocery stores help keep the kitchen cabinets stocked for family meals.